26-Year-Old Goalie – Minnesota Wild

 Darcy Kuemper Contract Information:

-Signed a two-year deal with the Wild in September of 2014.
+Signed a one-year contract with the Wild in July of 2016 worth $1.55 million.

 To instantly reveal our fantasy analysis of every player – including Darcy Kuemper – simply subscribe now.

 |2016-17 Proj||26||NHL||MIN||18||Subscribe now to see our 2016-17 projections for Darcy Kuemper|

 Age is determined on October 1st of each season.No Yes

 Darcy Kuemper: Past News Updates ( ▲ View most recent update )

 Kuemper saw the lionís share of starts for the Wild at the beginning of last season before Devan Dubnyk came out of nowhere to become a Vezina Trophy candidate.
 After Dubnyk's acquisiton, Kuemper rarely saw the ice at all, resulting in him turning in a mostly unspectacular 2014-15 that included a 2.60 GAA and a .905 save percentage over 31 games.
 At just 25 years old, Kuemper could still improve, but with Dubnyk above him on the depth chart and with the stretch of consecutive starts he went on last season, playing time will come at a real premium.
 Barring an injury or a run of poor form by Dubnyk, Kuemper shouldn't be recommended as much more than a streaming option versus weaker opponents.